Cochise County in the Old West: Pima County sheriff

-Judge Judge C.G.W.
+Judge C.G.W.
 French ruled in Paul's favor in late January, 1881, throwing the whole precinct out, but Shibell appealed, preventing Paul from taking office until April 1881.
 However, the eastern portion of Pima County had been split off to form Cochise County on February 1.
 This prevented Paul from appointing Earp as deputy sheriff for the Tombstone area of Pima County.

 Cochise County sheriff

 When Cochise County was initially formed, both Wyatt Earp and Johnny Behan sought the new sheriff's position.
 It was a lucrative job, far beyond its salary.
 The sheriff was not only responsible for enforcing the law but was also county assessor, tax collector, and responsible for collecting prostitution, gambling, liquor, and theater fees.
 The county supervisors allowed the sheriff to keep ten percent of all amounts paid.
 This made the job worth more than $40,000 a year (about $ today).

 Democrat Johnny Behan had considerably more political experience than Republican Wyatt Earp.
 Behan had previously served as Yavapai County Sheriff from 1871 to 1873.
 He had been elected to the Arizona Territorial Legislature twice, representing Yavapai Country in the 7th Territorial Legislature in 1873 and Mohave County in the 10th in 1879.
 Behan moved for a time to the northwest Arizona Territory where he served as the Mohave County Recorder in 1877 and then deputy sheriff of Mohave County at Gillet, in 1879.

 Furthermore, Behan's partner in the Dexter Livery, John Dunbar, had a brother Thomas who served in the Arizona Territorial Legislature.
 Thomas Dunbar introduced the bill that split Cochise County off from Pima County in the far southeast corner of the territory, and he became known as the “father of Cochise County”.
 The Dunbar family in their home town of Bangor, Maine, were "close family friends" of the powerful Senator James G. Blaine, also from Bangor, and one of the most powerful Republican congressmen of his time.
 The Dunbars used their influence to help Behan get appointed Sheriff of the new Cochise County, in February 1881.